asimons04/tesseract/Roadmap.md

   -

 ### Infrastructure
-- Add "Guest" and the instance it's hooked to in Account switcher menu in sidebar
+- ~~Add "Guest" and the instance it's hooked to in Account switcher menu in sidebar~~
+    - Makes menu too busy.
+Can just unselect the current account for same effect.
 - Need to implement normal password change.
 Now that password recovery is completed, this is likely next.
 - Consider an optional, complementary backend server to add additional functionality such as saving settings to DB, keeping a cache of communities/instance details for Explore features, etc.